 1. Can I use my ATM card in Italy?

 Using your ATM card in Italy should not be an issue but it’s important to make sure that you consult your bank first.
-Most credit and debit cards have a security lock that prevents them from working overseas (this is used to prevent fraud) so make sure you get the lock removed before you travel.
+Most credit and debit cards have a security lock that prevents them from working overseas (to prevent fraud) so make sure you get the lock removed before you travel.

 2. I’ve heard that some places in Italy are dangerous, is this true?

 Italy, like anywhere else, is not immune to crime.
-Most of the crimes that occur, regarding tourists, can be attributed to pick-pocketing.
+Most of the crimes that to tourists are various forms of pick-pocketing and purse-snatching.
+Be aware of your surroundings, and keep most of your money and documents in a pickpocket-safe place, like a money belt.
 You’ll hear people talking about Naples being a fairly dangerous place but, in my experience, everyone was friendly over there.

 3. I can’t speak a lick of Italian, is this going to be an issue?

-No – for the most part.
+No — for the most part.
 Most Italians will be able to effectively communicate with you in major cities such as Rome, Florence, and Venice.
-Areas that aren’t tourist hotspots might be less accessible but I found Italy, on a whole, pretty easy to negotiate with some knowledge of just a few basic phrases.
+Areas that aren’t tourist hotspots might be less accessible, but I found Italy, on the whole, pretty easy to negotiate with knowledge of just a few basic phrases.

 4. How expensive is Italy going to be compared to the United States?

-Italy, as of now, is on the Euro so the exchange rate is going to be a little higher than the US dollar.
-That being said, Italy is quite affordable compared to most other Nations in the EU.
+2015 is the year in which the U.S dollar will continue growing.
+After years of a stronger Euro, the U.S dollar is progressively gaining ground and is believed to almost hit parity with the European currency.
+That being said, Italy is quite affordable compared to most other nations in the EU.
 When it comes to traveling to Italy, like anywhere else, make sure you have a budget plan.

 5. What are the Visa requirements for my trip to Italy?